JaylenSheard/ECON-Analytical-Modeling/KNN_IrisDataset/KNN_Instructions_Findings.md

 # Findings

-Our analysis of the KNN model on the Iris dataset yielded the following results:
+My analysis of the KNN model on the Iris dataset yielded the following results:

 ## Data Preprocessing Results